brettdewoody/reading-list/README.md

 ## How it Works

-This reading list is a git-based reading list, designed to be easy to update, using a tool I use nearly daily - `git`.
+This reading list is a git-based reading list, designed to be easy to update, deploy, and host, using a tool I use nearly daily - `git`.

 Adding a new item to the reading list is as easy as performing a `git commit`, with a message containing a link to the item.
 For example: